varigence/docs/bimlflex/user-guide/source-to-staging-templates.md

 ## Persistent Staging to Staging

 BimlFlex supports reloading the data warehouse using persisted staging as the source.
-The standard Build process automatically creates a reinitialisation project that reloads the Staging tables from Persistent Staging.
+The standard Build process automatically creates a reinitialization project that reloads the Staging tables from Persistent Staging.

-For the sample AdventureWworksLT source, the project `INIT_FROM_PSA_EXT_AWLT_Project` is generated.
+For the sample AdventureWorksLT source, the project `INIT_FROM_PSA_EXT_AWLT_Project` is generated.